-Jesus showed his mercy to a man despised by the people, because he saw the value of faith in that man—–This is how Jesus sees us.
+Jesus showed mercy to a man despised by the people because He saw the value of faith in that man—–This is how Jesus sees us.

 He doesn’t see us for our faults and failures, He sees us for what is in our hearts.
 If Zacchaeus had harbored bitterness and anger in his heart, he would have avoided the Savior as He came his way.
 If Zacchaeus had still been reliant upon his fame and fortune, he would have been content to live his life the way he wanted and the riches he had acquired on earth would have been his limit.

-The mercy Jesus showed had an impact in Zacchaeus that was profound.
+The mercy Jesus showed had a profound impact in Zacchaeus.